-So far in 2019, the EBS has made its inaugural visit to South America for the Cartagena Festival, and is undertaking a tour of Handel’s dramatic oratorio Semele – visiting a series of iconic venues including the Philharmonie in Paris; Barcelona’s Palau de la Música; the Alexandra Palace Theatre in London; Milan’s Teatro alla Scala; and Sala Santa Cecilia in Rome.
+So far in 2019, the EBS has made its inaugural visit to South America for the Cartagena International Music Festival, and subsequently undertook a tour of Handel’s dramatic oratorio Semele in some of Europe’s most iconic venues; the Philharmonie in Paris; Barcelona’s Palau de la Música; the Alexandra Palace Theatre in London; Milan’s Teatro alla Scala; and Sala Santa Cecilia in Rome.
 Later in the year, the EBS will make its debut in Russia and will then return to South America alongside the Monteverdi Choir with a programme of works by Monteverdi, Carissimi, Scarlatti and Purcell, before returning to South America for further inaugural concerts in Brazil, Uruguay, Argentina and Chile.

 Introduction - English Baroque Soloists

 Bach - Brandenburg Concerto No. 2